 Can this Oil be used for Pets?
 Yes, stimulates hair growth and helps produce shiny coats.

-Use Clarity for concentration...Use Purification and Melrose for fungus and cuts....And use Thieves for Infection!
+Use Clarity for concentration...Use Purification and Melrose for skin challenges ....And use Thieves for boosting immunity!

 What are the Safety Precautions?
 First, only use therapeutic grade essential oils!
 Rosemary essential oil is Generally Regarded As Safe (GRAS).

 However, those with high blood pressure or prone to seizures should avoid using this oil.
 Additionally, children under 4, pregnant women or women who are breast feeding should NOT use this oil.

 Did you know that Rosemary was thought to protect against witchcraft and spells?